DigiBP/26SS_AQUATIS/README.md

 | **Business Rule Task**     | `Evaluate supplier response` (DMN #1); `Select best supplier` (DMN #2) |
 | **Message Catch Event**    | `supplierResponseReceived`, `contractDraftGenerated`                  |
 | **Exclusive Gateway (XOR)**| `material in catalogue?`, `client agrees?`, `Can an existing supplier fulfill the request?`, `All responses received?` |

+For a detailed overview of the process variables used across Camunda, Make.com, Google Forms and DMN decision tables, see the [Data Dictionary](Docs/Data_Dictionary.md).

 ### Starting a Process Instance